Siobhain McDonagh: Parliamentary career

-After the 2001 election, prime minister Tony Blair offered McDonagh the position of Parliamentary Undersecretary of State at the Department for Communities and Local Government.
-She declined the offer and remained a backbencher.
-After the May 2005 general election, she served as Parliamentary Private Secretary to Dr. John Reid while he was Secretary of State for Defence and from May 2006 to June 2007 Secretary of State for the Home Department.
+McDonagh was again re-elected at the 2005 general election, with a decreased vote share of 56.4% and a decreased majority of 12,560.
+Following the 2005 general election, she served as Parliamentary Private Secretary to John Reid until June 2007.
 She was appointed to the position of Assistant Whip in June 2007 in the re-shuffle brought about by Gordon Brown becoming prime minister.